 - Will you outline key ‘blackout’ periods where time off cannot be booked?
 Make sure this and other points in your policy are accessible in company HR Documents.
 (Preferably with employee self-service functionality such as digital signing so you can be assured everyone’s read and taken responsibility for reading policies themselves.)

-TO READ MORE POSTS LIKE THESE PLEASE SUBSCRIBE TO THE BLOG IN THE SIDEBAR TO YOUR RIGHT! ->
+TO READ MORE POSTS LIKE THESE PLEASE SUBSCRIBE TO THE BLOG USING THE CHAT BUBBLE

 - Will you identify periods where time off’s compulsory?
 (Such as at Christmas or a summer period when your operation may shut.)
 Such closures can address output issues, resolve strain and allow a fair, across-the-board solution for commercial deadlines to work around